jacobkap/crimebythenumbers/docs/data-types.md

 ### Data.frames

 Nearly everything you do in this book and in research will be through data.frames.
+A data.frame is basically R's version of an Excel file.
+Each data.frame has one or more columns and one or more rows.

 You may encounter something called a data.table or a tibble.
 These are two popular variations of data.frames that operate much the same way as data.frames but with some different features.